jacklul/USharpVideo-Subtitles/README.md

-# Subtitles support for USharpVideo
+# Subtitles support for USharpVideo (and others)

-This prefab adds support for SRT subtitles to [USharpVideo](https://github.com/MerlinVR/USharpVideo) - it will also work with base video players supported by VRChat (Unity and AVPro).
+This prefab adds support for SRT subtitles to [USharpVideo](https://github.com/MerlinVR/USharpVideo) or any other video player that is based on Unity or AVPro video components.
 To check this out in-game visit [this test world](https://vrchat.com/home/world/wrld_dc50af39-1f65-4c47-a0d5-d1729d5c683f).

 _The core of this prefab is based on [this code](https://gist.github.com/hai-vr/b340f9a46952640f81efe7f02da6bdf6) by [Haï~](https://twitter.com/vr_hai)._